 (d) Plan Rules.
-Employees may insure themselves and their eligible dependents under the medical/vision and dental plans provided by the City, in accordance with the rules and regulations applicable to the selected Plan.
+Employees may insure themselves and their eligible dependents under the medical, vision and dental plans provided by the City, in accordance with the rules and regulations applicable to the selected Plan.
 Benefits in the Plan shall be in accordance with the Plan document.

-- (e) Provisional and temporary employees are not eligible for any of the above benefits. - (f) Employees that promote, demote, or transfer from a classification in the Trades and Maintenance unit to an unrepresented classification shall continue to have the option to retain the Operating Engineers' Local No. 3 Health and Welfare Plan. - (g) Parties agree to the implementation of the modifications to the City's Modified Plan, which is referred to in this MOU as "Modified Employee Medical Plan."
-Modifications to the City's Modified Plan shall be effective September 1, 2011. - (h) It is understood that a coalition of the City's unions, including Operating Engineers' Local 3, are exploring the possibility of providing a health plan for all city employees and retirees, independent from the City.
+(e) Provisional and temporary employees are not eligible for any of the above benefits.

+(f) Employees that promote, demote, or transfer from a classification in the Operations and Maintenance unit to an unrepresented classification shall continue to have the option to retain the Operating Engineers' Local No. 3 Health and Welfare Plan.

+(g) Employees agree to the implementation of the modifications to the City's Modified Plan, which is referred to in this MOU as "Modified Employee Medical Plan."
+Modifications to the City's Modified Plan shall be effective September 1, 2011.

+(h) It is understood that a coalition of the City's unions, including Operating Engineers' Local 3, are exploring the possibility of providing a health plan for all city employees and retirees, independent from the City.
 On or before October 1, 2012, the Unions shall notify the City of whether they in fact are proposing to assume the provision of medical plans for employees and retirees.
-Should the City and unions in fact agree upon the unions administering their own plan, the terms of that assumption shall be established through meet and confer, as set forth in Appendix A. The terms of such plan, once agreed upon, shall supersede this section to the extent inconsistent, provided that the City's contributions to such plan for active employees in this unit shall not exceed the maximum contributions set forth in subsection (c). - (g) Payment of costs for City administrative overhead for Operating Engineer sponsored plans.
+Should the City and unions in fact agree upon the unions administering their own plan, the terms of that assumption shall be established through meet and confer, as set forth in Appendix D. The terms of such plan, once agreed upon, shall supersede this section to the extent inconsistent, provided that the City's contributions to such plan for active employees in this unit shall not exceed the maximum contributions set forth in subsection (c).

+(g) Payment of costs for City administrative overhead for Operating Engineers sponsored Plans.

-The City's cost to administer the health plans offered to employees and retirees are incorporated into the monthly rates for City Sponsored medical, dental and vision insurance paid by the City and the plan participants.
-Effective upon the first full pay period following ratification of this Memorandum of Understanding by the Union and approval by the City Council on its regular agenda in accordance with the Brown Act, the City will add to the monthly plan costs for the Operating Engineer sponsored Plans offered to employees those City administrative overhead costs associated with these plans in addition to the City sponsored plans.
+The City costs to administer the health plans offered to employees and retirees are incorporated into the monthly rates for City Sponsored medical, dental and vision insurance paid by the City and the plan participants.
+Effective July 1, 2014, the City will add to the monthly plan costs for the Operating Engineer Plans offered to employees those City administrative overhead costs associated with these plans in addition to the City sponsored plans.
+Only costs associated with the OE3 plans will be charged to those plans.
 As of July 1, 2015 the cost is \$26.98 per month per employee participating in the OE3 plan.